 Otherwise, your metrics will lack impact.
 These metrics you establish must deliver value to your business.
 Otherwise, measuring success by gut feeling will lead to incomplete and possibly inaccurate conclusions.

 With the right KPIs in play, you can use them to identify areas of both risk and opportunity to help your organization simultaneously head off risk and nurture opportunities.

 Making decisions and targeting actions by gut feeling alone is not a successful business strategy.
-Shown here is a sample of current considerations and metrics use by Cofense Client Success team:
+Shown here is a sample of current considerations and metrics used by the Cofense Client Success team:

 Pieces of advice in hiring CS professionals

 I believe in never settling and always looking to improve and innovate.
 Good enough is not as good as better.
 Scott is a supporter and an avid reader of Simon Sinek and shares his view on servant leadership.
 Leadership is not just by title, and the best ideas can come from any person at any level.

 I want to hear their input, know their thoughts, and explain why this is the best solution or why we have to make this change or action.

 One of the wrong assumptions in CS I have heard is that CS people talk to customers and are professional coddlers.
 An exceptional CS team is about service and proactive actions, heading off concerns, and bringing value to their customers every day.
 They know how to listen to their customers and enjoy helping to address challenging problems with creative solutions.